1965 Ferrari 275 GTB by Scaglietti

 By the time the Series II 275 GTB was shown at the Brussels Show in January 1966, the car had new alloy wheels and the driveshaft was encased in a torque tube.
 Approximately 250 Series I and about 200 Series II 275 GTBs were built.

-The 275 series marked the progressive change in Ferrari design philosophy from thinly disguised racers to comfortable and luxurious transportation vehicles.
-Because of the chassis changes – primarily the four-wheel independent suspension, the 275’s were not only faster, but more comfortable than their predecessors.
-The 275 series offered an extremely high-speed touring car (designed when there were no speed limits in most of Europe and the United States had not yet embraced a 55 mph limit).
+The 275 GTB marked the progressive change in Ferrari design philosophy from thinly disguised racers to comfortable and luxurious transportation vehicles.
+Because of the chassis changes – primarily the four-wheel independent suspension – the 275s were not only faster, but more comfortable than their predecessors.
+The 275 series offered an extremely high-speed touring car (designed when there were no speed limits in most of Europe and the U.S. had not yet embraced a 55-mph limit).
 This gave the driver the utmost feeling of confidence.
 You could drive all day without arriving at your destination with the fatigue often associated with this manner of outing.